 Imagine having to keep track of about 140 trademarks and 950 trademark registrations worldwide and to maintain every day a complete overview of when a trademark protection expires, whether a specific name may be used for a new product, or whether competitors in China, Russia or Uzbekistan apply for registration of close imitations of your company’s logo, slogan or other trademarks.

-This pretty much sums up the daily challenges facing Senior IP & Innovation Counsel Rasmus Dalgaard Laustsen and his team colleagues at Grundfos’ legal department, who make the strategic decisions on the global water technology company’s trademarks and handle all trademark-related issues worldwide.
+This pretty much sums up the daily challenges facing Lead IP & Innovation Counsel Rasmus Dalgaard Laustsen and his team colleagues at Grundfos’ legal department, who make the strategic decisions on the global water technology company’s trademarks and handle all trademark-related issues worldwide.

 Flexibility and responsiveness

 To get help with the day-to-day management of its trademarks, Grundfos has teamed up with Patrade, which ensures that Grundfos meets the formal deadlines for renewal of its trademark registrations, arranges for new trademarks to be registered and handles any disputes arising when a third party applies for registration of a mark resembling Grundfos’ trademarks.

 “Patrade has the systems in place to keep track of all our trademarks worldwide, and its IP Highlighter software gives us the perfect overview of our portfolio and status for our registered trademarks as well as pending trademark registrations worldwide,” says Rasmus Dalgaard Laustsen.

 This makes a big difference day to day in a complex job, as Grundfos’ in-house legal specialists have to juggle many projects simultaneously, with many urgent cases forcing them to clear their schedules and push non-urgent cases aside.